How do you know if you have tongue-tie in adults?

 Pain and Discomfort After Treatment Many patients report muscle soreness under the chin and around the lip after the procedure.
 There can be slight swelling in the first few days.
 This is normal.
 Ibuprofen is the best medication for relief of pain and discomfort as it also helps with any inflammation.

-READ ALSO: What are the best use cases for Python?
+READ ALSO: What are the cultures in the Middle East?

 Can you live with tongue-tie?